4: Mendelian Genetics

 Drag one of the choices below:

-- B. Produces only the recessive phenotype in progeny
+- B. Produces only heterozygotes in progeny

-Identifying Mendelian Cross Generations
+Mendelian Cross Generations

-Identifying Mendel's Foundational Principles
+Mendel's Foundational Principles

-Identifying Mendelian Genetics Terms
+Mendelian Genetics Terms

-Identifying Monohybrid Cross Genotype Outcomes
+Monohybrid Cross Genotype Outcomes